SAP/ownid-developer-tutorial/src/deployment.md

 Follow the instructions for Gigya integration

 4. Verify
-- See that OwnID widget is presented in your login/register pages
+See that OwnID widget is presented in your login/register pages.
-- Test the scenarios in mobile and in desktop:
+Test the scenarios in mobile and in desktop:
 * Register
 * Login
 * Can't login